Lectio Divina:The Assumption of Our Lady

 Holy Spirit, Spirit of Wisdom, of Science, of Intelligence, of Counsel, fill us, we pray, with the knowledge of the Word of God.
 Fill us with every kind of spiritual wisdom and intelligence, so as to be able to understand it in depth.

 May we, under Your guidance, be able to understand the Gospel of this Marian solemnity.
 Holy Spirit, we need You, You, the only one who continually molds in us the figure and the form of Jesus.
 And we turn to you, Mary, Mother of Jesus and of the Church, you who have lived the inebriating and total presence of the Holy Spirit, you who have experienced the power of His force in you, who has seen it operating in your Son Jesus from the time when He was in the maternal womb.
 Open our heart and our mind, so that they may be docile to listen to the Word of God.

-Mary set out at that time and went as quickly as she could into the hill country to a town in Judah.
-She went into Zechariah's house and greeted Elizabeth.
-Now it happened that as soon as Elizabeth heard Mary's greeting, the child leapt in her womb and Elizabeth was filled with the Holy Spirit.
-She gave a loud cry and said, 'Of all women you are the most blessed, and blessed is the fruit of your womb.
-Why should I be honoured with a visit from the mother of my Lord?
-Look, the moment your greeting reached my ears, the child in my womb leapt for joy.
-Yes, blessed is she who believed that the promise made her by the Lord would be fulfilled.'
+Mary set out and traveled to the hill country in haste to a town of Judah, where she entered the house of Zechariah and greeted Elizabeth.
+When Elizabeth heard Mary's greeting, the infant leaped in her womb, and Elizabeth, filled with the Holy Spirit, cried out in a loud voice and said, "Blessed are you among women, and blessed is the fruit of your womb.
+And how does this happen to me, that the mother of my Lord should come to me?
+For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.
+Blessed are you who believed that what was spoken to you by the Lord would be fulfilled."

 Silence is a quality of the one who knows how to listen to God.
 Try to create in yourself an atmosphere of peace and of silent adoration.
-If you are capable to be in silence before God, you will be able to listen to his breath which is Life.
+If you are able to be in silence before God, you will be able to listen to His breath, which is Life.

 a) Key to the Reading: